Ceydaay/LibraryApp/README.md

 The same set of endpoints is available for managing **categories**, **books**, **authors**, and **borrowing**.

-##  Project Setup

-To get the project up and running locally, follow these steps:

 ###  Prerequisites

 Ensure that you have **Node.js** and **npm** installed on your system.